HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 ### Client Hints

-[Client Hints](https://developer.mozilla.org/en-US/docs/Glossary/Client_hints) are a collection of HTTP request header fields a server can request from the client accessing it to get information on the device, it's capabilities, the network conditions and other agent settings and preferences.
+<a href="https://developer.mozilla.org/en-US/docs/Glossary/Client_hints">Client Hints</a> are a collection of HTTP request header fields a server can request from the client accessing it to get information on the device, it's capabilities, the network conditions and other agent settings and preferences.

 This gives the ability to make decisions and serve code, content and experience that's more tailored to that device.

 For the mobile web, poor network conditions and lower powered devices are much more common, and sites that are proactively requesting this information are likely to be thinking beyond merely squeezing down their desktop pages to fit on a mobile screen.

-HTTP client hints are a relatively new, and somewhat experimental feature, with the [RFC only published in February this year](https://www.rfc-editor.org/rfc/rfc8942#section-3.1).
-It's therefore fairly encouraging that we found **1.
-41%** of sites are requesting at least one of these Client Hints from mobile users, compared with just **0.95%** for desktop users.
+HTTP client hints are a relatively new, and somewhat experimental feature, with the <a href="https://www.rfc-editor.org/rfc/rfc8942#section-3.1">RFC only published in February this year</a>.
+It's therefore fairly encouraging that we found **1.41%** of sites are requesting at least one of these Client Hints from mobile users, compared with just **0.95%** for desktop users.

 Whilst we are not able to tell what the sites might do with that information, and exactly how they use these hints to tailor the experience to mobile users, asking is a good first sign.